File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 supervision of convicted offenders) increased from slightly over one

-million in 1980 to over four million in 2005 [probation]
+million in 1980 to over four million in 2005 [Probation]

-a century of progressive taxation)
+a century of progressive taxation) is below 6% and is decreasing

 Since in every region in the world there has been a period in the 20th century (or during the whole 20th century) where the least educated procreated more than the most educated, we must conclude that there is reasonable evidence that the potential of human IQ - as determined by genetics - has gone down in all regions of the world.

-This trend is ironic when contrasted with a 19th century position
+This trend is ironic when contrasted with a 19th century position [Deeptha Thattai]:

-There is no direct causality between public education and the dumbing down of the gene-pool.
-Plausibly one can argue that public education being free made it a facilitator for having more children.
+The common-school reformers argued for the case on the belief that common schooling could create good citizens, unite society and prevent crime and poverty.There is, of course, no direct causality between public education and the dumbing down of the gene-pool.
+The coincidence of free public education and the better hygiene triggered population explosion are the hidden cause that works to this day.
 A family recently welcoming their 17e child - running up a tab of at least $1,224,000 for public education alone - is an extreme example.
-This advantage counts more for the poor and the less educated than for the more affluent and better educated.
+The advantage of free public eduction simply counts more for the poor and the less gifted than for the others.

 The press talking for decades about "the rich are getting richer and the poor are getting poorer" is correct regarding the consequences of this effect, but they are not willing to report about its cause.

-We cannot afford the achievement gap morally, socially or economically," state schools Superintendent Jack O'Connell said.
+We cannot afford the achievement gap morally, socially or economically, state schools Superintendent Jack O'Connell said.
 "We know all students can learn no matter what ethnicity, economic status or native language.
-Now we must confront and change those things that might be in our education system that could be holding some students back.We agree that individuals differ in (potential) cognitive skills.
+Now we must confront and change those things that might be in our education system that could be holding some students back."We agree that individuals differ in (potential) cognitive skills.
 Hence why assuming that clusters have identical bell-curves?
 Sure, one may try to convince the parents of children in a cluster that academics is really important, or that limiting family size helps to give more attention to children, etc., but that still may not bring equality of a cluster's bell-curve with a national one.

 Clinging to the axiom that clusters should have identical bell-curves can lead to desperate arguments [Ventura]:

-Public education started around 1900 and thereby contributed to the developed of cognitive skills that previously could be developed only by those having sufficient means.
+Public education started around 1900 and thereby contributed to the development of cognitive skills that previously could be developed only by those having sufficient means.
 Hence all talents across all classes became available.
 Notice that this effect had no impact on the nature-dimension, the basic potential of the population.

 The first effect worked faster than the second effect.
 Thus if we would have had perfect IQ tests than we would have obtained for our 25 year olds an IQ curve that went up since 1900, reached a maximum somewhere and is slowly going down since then.
 Whether we have already past the maximum is an open question, although the increasing incarceration rate, the assets distribution, the income distribution and the Dutch report [Dijsselbloem] suggests we have.